How to Plan an Optimised Truck Route: Step-by-Step Guide

 - How to Fix Time Window Conflicts Automatically

-- How to Share and Execute Your Optimized Tour
+- How to Share and Execute Your Optimised Tour

-With IMPARGO TMP®, you can build truck routes that factor in time windows, loading activities, stop duration, and rest breaks to create a realistic, profitable tour.
+With the IMPARGO truck route planner, you build routes that factor in time windows, loading activities, stop duration, and rest breaks to create a realistic, profitable tour.

 2. How to Use the Map and Stop Tools for Smart Planning

-Start your tour planning inside the IMPARGO Planner.
+Start your tour planning inside the Planner Module.
 You can:

 - Manually enter stops via address fields